Perlite vs Vermiculite: What’s the Difference?

-The life of a bag of perlite begins as volcanic glass — but not any type of volcanic glass.
-It’s formed when obsidian contacts water, creating a unique type of volcanic glass with a high water content.
+The life of a bag of perlite begins as volcanic glass — but not just any old glass.
+It’s formed when obsidian contacts water, creating a unique type of volcanic glass with high water content.
 When manufacturers apply heat to perlite, it puffs up into little white balls.
-Often times they’ll mix these little white balls — what we call perlite — into potting soils to aid with soil aeration and water retention.
+Often they’ll mix these little white balls — what we call perlite — into potting soils to aid with soil aeration and drainage.
 It retains some water but also air on the surface of the little balls in all the hidden nooks and crannies.

-Perlite is a good choice when you have plants in your garden that require soil to dry out completely between watering.
+Perlite is a good choice when plants in your garden require soil to dry out completely between watering.
 For example, if you’re growing a cactus or a succulent, perlite is a great addition to the soil.

 Because it’s so porous, perlite does allow excess water to drain quickly…sometimes all over your porch.
-It has a tendency to easily crush into a powder between your fingers, but this usually isn’t a problem because it doesn’t encounter that type of pressure in your pots or beds.
-It’s chief use is to improve soil aeration, lightening the soil and giving better drainage and oxygen access for your plants’ roots.
+It tends to crush into a powder between your fingers easily, but this usually isn’t a problem because it doesn’t encounter that type of pressure in your pots or beds.
+Its chief use is to improve soil aeration, lightening the soil and giving better drainage and oxygen access for your plants’ roots.

 What is Vermiculite?

-Vermiculite is made from compressed dry flakes of a silicate material which is absorptive and spongy.
-The color of vermiculite is a golden brown to a dark brown and is a sometimes difficult to tell from the potting soil it’s mixed with.
+Vermiculite is made from compressed dry flakes of a silicate material that is absorptive and spongy.
+The color of vermiculite is a golden brown to a dark brown, and it is sometimes difficult to tell from the potting soil it’s mixed with.
 When water is added to vermiculite, the flakes expand into a worm-like shape and act like an absorbing sponge.
 If you want to poke these “vermiculite worms” with your fingers, you’re not alone — that’s what I wanted to do when I first saw them too!

 Vermiculite is best used for plants that require soil to stay damp and not dry out.
-For plants that love water, using vermiculite or mixing a healthy scoop of it into your potting soil is the way to go.
-It can absorb 3 to 4 times its volume when water is added, making your pots a little bit on the heavy side.
+For plants that love water, using vermiculite or mixing a healthy scoop into your potting soil is the way to go.
+It can absorb 3 to 4 times its volume when water is added, making your pots a bit heavy.

 More Differences Between Vermiculite and Perlite

-There are major differences between vermiculite and perlite, making it important to choose the right one, lest your garden be ruined by a bad growing media choice.
+There are major differences between vermiculite and perlite, making it important to choose the right one, lest your garden is ruined by a bad potting soil choice.

 We’ve already covered the biggest difference: Vermiculite will mix with soil and help to retain water.
 Perlite, on the other hand, will add drainage to the soil that it’s mixed with.

 Vermiculite finds its way into many seed starting systems.
-It both protects seedlings from fungus that so often ruins seed starting, and helps to retain water in the tiny little pods that seeds start in.
-While perlite can be used with seedlings, it’s better used when you move your seedlings into separate pots for additional drainage.
+It protects seedlings from fungus that often ruins seed starting and helps retain water in the cell trays that seeds start in.
+While perlite can be used with seedlings, it’s better when you move your seedlings into separate pots for additional drainage.

 Which To Use In Your Garden?

 There’s a large discussion in the gardening community on which to use in the garden.
-Here’s the truth: it’s a false debate.
-They both have their own purposes in the garden.
+Here’s the truth: it’s a false debate comparing perlite vs vermiculite.
+Both perlite and vermiculite have their own purposes in the garden.

 Use Perlite If…

-- You need to loosen clay soil in your garden
+- You need to loosen clay soil or compacted soils in your garden.

-Perlite when added to clay soils, it can eliminate both surface crusting and puddles.
+When added to clay soil, perlite can eliminate surface crusting and puddles.
 It will also help to reduce fluctuations in soil temperatures in your garden soil.
 Perlite will also improve both drainage and aeration in your home gardens.
-Horticultural perlite can be bought in different grades according to how you’re going to use it.
+Horticultural perlite can be bought in different grades according to how you will use it.
 For general application, a fine to medium grade can be used.
-It’s free of weeds, disease free and sterile.
+It’s free of weeds, disease-free, and sterile.